brutusin/flea-db/README.md

 If you are not using maven and need help you can ask [here](https://github.com/brutusin/flea-db/issues).

 ##APIs
-All *flea-db* functionality is defined by [FleaDB](src/main/java/org/brutusin/fleadb/FleaDB.java) interface.
+All `flea-db` functionality is defined by [`FleaDB`](src/main/java/org/brutusin/fleadb/FleaDB.java) interface.

 The library provides two implementations for it:

-1. A low-level generic implementation [GenericFleaDB](src/main/java/org/brutusin/fleadb/impl/GenericFleaDB.java).
+1. A low-level generic implementation [`GenericFleaDB`](src/main/java/org/brutusin/fleadb/impl/GenericFleaDB.java).
-2. A high-level strong-typed implementation [ObjectFleaDB](src/main/java/org/brutusin/fleadb/impl/ObjectFleaDB.java) built on top of the previous one.
+2. A high-level strong-typed implementation [`ObjectFleaDB`](src/main/java/org/brutusin/fleadb/impl/ObjectFleaDB.java) built on top of the previous one.

 ###GenericFleaDB
-[GenericFleaDB](src/main/java/org/brutusin/fleadb/impl/GenericFleaDB.java) is the lowest level *flea-db* implementation that defines the database schema using a JSON schema and stores and indexes records of type [JsonNode](https://github.com/brutusin/json/tree/master/src/main/java/org/brutusin/json/spi/JsonNode.java).
-It uses *Apache Lucene* APIs and [org.brutusin:json SPI](https://github.com/brutusin/json) to maintain two different indexes (one for the terms and other for the taxonomy, see [index structure](#index-structure)), hyding the underlying complexity from the user perspective.
+[`GenericFleaDB`](src/main/java/org/brutusin/fleadb/impl/GenericFleaDB.java) is the lowest level *flea-db* implementation that defines the database schema using a JSON schema and stores and indexes records of type [`JsonNode`](https://github.com/brutusin/json/tree/master/src/main/java/org/brutusin/json/spi/JsonNode.java).
+It uses *Apache Lucene* APIs and [`org.brutusin:json` SPI](https://github.com/brutusin/json) to maintain two different indexes (one for the terms and other for the taxonomy, see [index structure](#index-structure)), hyding the underlying complexity from the user perspective.

 This is how it works:
-* **On instantiation**: A [JsonSchema](https://github.com/brutusin/json/tree/master/src/main/java/org/brutusin/json/spi/JsonSchema.java) and an index folder are passed depending on whether the database is new and/or persistent.
-Then the JSON schema (passed or readed from the existing database `flea.json` descriptor file) is processed, looking for its [`index`](#json-schema-extension) properties, and finally a database [Schema](src/main/java/org/brutusin/fleadb/Schema.java) is created.
+* **On instantiation**: A [`JsonSchema`](https://github.com/brutusin/json/tree/master/src/main/java/org/brutusin/json/spi/JsonSchema.java) and an index folder are passed depending on whether the database is new and/or persistent.
+Then the JSON schema (passed or readed from the existing database `flea.json` descriptor file) is processed, looking for its [`index`](#json-schema-extension) properties, and finally a database [schema](src/main/java/org/brutusin/fleadb/Schema.java) is created.
 * **On storing**: The passed `JsonNode` record is validated against the JSON schema.
 Then a [JsonTransformer](src/main/java/org/brutusin/fleadb/impl/JsonTransformer.java) instance (making use of the processed database schema) transforms the records in terms understandable by *Lucene* (*documents*, *fields*, *facet fields* ...) and finally the storage is delegated to the *Lucene* API.
 * **On commit**: Underlying index and taxonomy writters are commited and searchers are refreshed to reflect the changes.
 * **On querying**: The [Query](src/main/java/org/brutusin/fleadb/query) and [Sort](src/main/java/org/brutusin/fleadb/sort/Sort.java) objects are transformed into terms understandable by *Lucene* making use of the database schema.
-The returned [Paginator](src/main/java/org/brutusin/fleadb/pagination) is basically a wrapper around the underlying luecene `IndexSearcher` and `Query` objects that lazily (on demand) performs searches to the index.
+The returned [paginator](src/main/java/org/brutusin/fleadb/pagination) is basically a wrapper around the underlying luecene `IndexSearcher` and `Query` objects that lazily (on demand) performs searches to the index.

 ###ObjectFleaDB
-[ObjectFleaDB](src/main/java/org/brutusin/fleadb/impl/ObjectFleaDB.java) is built on top of *GenericFleaDB*.
+[`ObjectFleaDB`](src/main/java/org/brutusin/fleadb/impl/ObjectFleaDB.java) is built on top of `GenericFleaDB`.

-Basically an *ObjectFleaDB* delegates all its functionality to a wrapped *GenericFleaDB* instance, making use of `org.brutusin:json` to perform transformations `POJO<->JsonNode` and `Class<->JsonSchema`.
-This is the reason why all *flea-db* databases can be used with *GenericFleaDB*.
+Basically an `ObjectFleaDB` delegates all its functionality to a wrapped `GenericFleaDB` instance, making use of `org.brutusin:json` to perform transformations `POJO<->JsonNode` and `Class<->JsonSchema`.
+This is the reason why all `flea-db` databases can be used with `GenericFleaDB`.

 ## Schema
 ###JSON SPI
-As cited before, this library makes use of the [`org.brutusin:json`](https://github.com/brutusin/json), so a JSON service provider like [json-provider](https://github.com/brutusin/json-provider) is needed at runtime.
+As cited before, this library makes use of the [`org.brutusin:json`](https://github.com/brutusin/json), so a JSON service provider like [`json-provider`](https://github.com/brutusin/json-provider) is needed at runtime.
 The choosen provider will determine JSON serialization, validation, parsing, schema generation and expression semantics.

 ###JSON Schema extension
-Standard JSON schema specification has been extended to declare indexable properties (`"index":"index"` and `"index":"facet"` options):
+Standard JSON schema specification has been extended to declare indexable properties (`"index":"index"` and `"index":"facet"` options).
+See [annotations section](#annotations) for more details.

 Example:
 ```json